I hope you enjoy reading the blog post.

 You can choose what other information, such as your gender identity, occupation, etc, to display on your profile.

-Your Facebook Dating profile will automatically be hidden from any of your Facebook friends who also signed up for the dating service.
-Whether or not friends of your Facebook friends are suggested to you as a potential match is up to you – you can toggle that on and off within the “Privacy Settings” menu.
+But whether or not friends of your Facebook friends are suggested to you as a potential match is up to you.
+You can toggle that on and off within the “Privacy Settings” menu.

 To access Facebook Dating’s privacy settings:

 - Click on the “gear” icon to bring up the “Settings” menu

 - Tap “Privacy Settings” under the “Account” heading

 From there, you can control whether or not Facebook Dating suggests friends of friends.
 You can also block specific people from seeing your Dating profile.